Corporate Social Responsibility in India

 Udyogini

-The initiative will restore 30 acres of fallow land and train 600 Himalayan villagers—especially women—in sustainable harvesting, cultivation, and the monitoring of endangered Medicinal Aromatic Plants (MAP) species.
-This will reduce pressure on the ecologically fragile system due to the unsustainable harvesting of MAPs.
-As a part of this project, nurseries will be set up that will help promote alternate livelihoods in the community.
+This project will restore nearly 50 acres of fallow land in Chamoli district of Uttarakhand and train 1,500 villagers—especially women—in sustainable harvesting, cultivation, and the monitoring of endangered Medicinal Aromatic Plants (MAPs) species.
+This will reduce pressure on the current ecologically fragile system caused by the unsustainable harvesting of MAPs.
+Additionally, 20 micro-nurseries will be set up to help promote alternate livelihoods in the community.

 Explore Our Previous Success Stories